- Is tuition increasing this fall?

 - Where can I get assistance to help manage my academic schedule?

+What is the institutional fee?
 The fee was originally set in December 2008 for the spring 2009 semester.
 The temporary fee was part of the USG Board of Regents' plan to offset state budget reductions.
-Now that we have a much clearer picture of the state's declining revenues, the regents have decided that a special institutional fee must be part of the overall strategy to ensure access and academic excellence for students.
+Now that we have a much clearer picture of the state's declining revenues, the Regents have decided that a special institutional fee must be part of the overall strategy to ensure access and academic excellence for students.

-My insurance company requires that I be enrolled as a full-time student.
+My insurance company requires that I enroll as a full-time student.
 I am taking 12 hours.
-Am I still considered a full-time student?
+Am I considered a full-time student?

 Yes, for financial aid and verification of enrollment purposes, 12 hours is still considered full-time.

-- Success Programs: Offers mentorship and one-on-one tutoring to help strengthen your knowledge on a given subject.
+- Success Programs: Mentorship and one-on-one tutoring to help strengthen your knowledge on a given subject.